kgmyatthu/vdo2gif/README.md

 # What is this
-  vdo2gif is a command line tool convert video file into gif.
+  vdo2gif is a command line tool convert to video file into gif.
 The tool is compitable with kali linux and should be same with other similar distro but not yet tested.
 ### Features
  - custom fps, speed, size.